mcaimi/amq-broker-helm/helm/persistent/README.md

     key: my-secured-artemis-users.properties

 ```

-and example of the secret.
-*Note*, that the AMQ_USER and AMQ_PASSWORD *must* be set as
-the broker still uses these environment parameters:
+*Note*, that the AMQ_USER and AMQ_PASSWORD *must* be set, as the broker still uses these environment parameters:

 ```
 stringData:
   AMQ_USER: broker-admin